-The charity relies on volunteers to carry out many of its activities, particularly the work with the Church.
+The charity relies on volunteers to carry out many of its activities, particularly the work with Youth Church and Adult Church.
 However, in accordance with the SORP, the value of these services has not been included in these financial statements as they cannot be reliably measured.

-When donated goods are distributed an expense in respect of those items is included in the Statement of Financial Acyivities.
+When donated goods are distributed an expense in respect of those items is included in the Statement of Financial Activities.
 At the year end any goods that have not been distributed are recognised as stock.